 Why Coffee Badging is Increasingly Popular

-Coffee badging is not a random act of rebellion; it is a practical choice for thousands of professionals who are making an appearance before heading back to their respective home offices each in-office day.
+Coffee badging is not a random act of rebellion; it is a practical choice for thousands of hybrid employees who are making an appearance before heading back to their respective home offices each in-office day.

 Many people work more efficiently in their home office, which is personally configured for their needs, and is also less distracting than a shared workspace.
 Everyone can work more comfortably, which is even more important for those with medical conditions and disabilities.
-Professionals also cannot shrug off their obligations, such as childcare or eldercare, just because it's an 'in-office' day on their hybrid schedules.
+Remote workers also find this practice beneficial as it allows them to meet attendance requirements while continuing to work from a location of their choice.
+Professionals also cannot shrug off their obligations, such as childcare or eldercare, just because it’s an ‘in-office’ day on their hybrid schedules.

 In addition, many workflows remain exactly the same with video meetings, phone calls, and working on cloud-based documents such that being in the office offers only downsides without advantages during daily tasks.